meddil/max-tabs-limit/README.md

 # max-tabs-limit
-chrome extension to limit the number of opened tabs in the same time
+chrome extension to limit the number of opened tabs in the same time.